Skip to content

 Adapt the software to your use case

-If you run into any problems, find a bug or something that could be optimized, please post an issue at the GitHub repo.
-Get OAK-specific support directly from Luxonis.
+If you run into any problems, find a bug or something that could be optimized, please create a GitHub issue.

 RuntimeError: Failed to connect to device, error message: X_LINK_DEVICE_ALREADY_IN_USE

-...chances are high that a previously started script (e.g. because of an active cron job at boot) is still running in the background.
+If you try to run one of the following Python scripts and the error above occurs, the most common cause is that a previously started script is already running and communicating with the OAK camera (e.g. cron job at boot).
 You can see all currently running processes by using Raspberry Pi's task manager htop.
 Start the task manager by running:

 htop

-If one of the Python scripts that is using the OAK-1 camera is currently running, press F9 with the script selected (usually one of the processes with highest CPU utilization at the top).
-This will open the SIGTERM option and by confirming with Enter the script will be stopped.
-Close htop by pressing Q.
+If you see one of the Python scripts in the list of processes, you can hit F9 with the script selected.
+This will open the SIGTERM option and by confirming with Enter the process will be stopped.
+Close htop by pressing Q and you should now be able to successfully run the script.

 OAK camera preview

-This Python script will create and configure the ColorCamera node to send downscaled LQ frames (e.g. 320x320 px) to the host (Raspberry Pi) and show them in a new window.
-If you are connected to the RPi via SSH, X11 forwarding has to be set up together with an active X server to show the frames in a window on your local PC.
+The following Python script will create and configure the ColorCamera node to send downscaled LQ frames (e.g. 320x320 px) to the host (Raspberry Pi) and show them in a new window.
+If you are connected to the RPi via SSH, X11 forwarding has to be set up, together with an started and active X server to show the frames in a window on your local PC.

-Stop the script by hitting Q with the preview window selected, or by pressing Ctrl+C in the Terminal.
+Stop the script by pressing Ctrl+C in the Terminal or by hitting Q with the preview window selected.

 cam_preview.py